Walter Schroeder: Philanthropy

 Schroeder's foundation provided a $3 million grant to help fund the Milwaukee School of Engineering's Walter Schroeder Library in 1978.
 Other facilities named after Schroeder include the Walter Schroeder Lounge at the Humphrey Scottish Rite Masonic Center and the Olympic-size Walter Schroeder Aquatic Center of the Metro Milwaukee YMCA, in Brown Deer.
+He was also a Marquette University benefactor and seven-year member of the Board of Governors.
+The Schroeder Hall dormitory is named for him, opening in 1957 and renovated in 1992.
+Initially a men’s residence hall, it became coed in 1973.

 Ghost

 Schroeder's ghost is said to haunt several locations, including the Hotel Retlaw, Aquatic Center, Hilton Milwaukee, and Schroeder Hall at Marquette University.